djacobow/rigminder2/README.md

    power jack, or you can let the RPi power the board (or let the board power the RPi)

- * Entire board can fit in a Hammon 1285 box
+ * Entire board can fit in a Hammond 1285 box

 ## Software

 The software is in three components:

-On the Atmel, we run a very simple firmware.
+On the ATMEGA, we run a very simple firmware.
 It implements a handful of "registers" that can be written and read externally.
 These registers contain the current value of the countdown timer, as well as controls for the outputs and the values for the voltage sensing.
-The Atmel simply counts down the timer aand when it hits zero, the outputs are switched off.
+The ATMEGA simply counts down the timer aand when it hits zero, the outputs are switched off (subject to a mask register).

-Provision is made for communications between the Atmel and the Raspberry Pi using i2c, or using the i2c pins but a custom protocol, or the serial pins, or the SPI pins.
-It's your choice.
-I have implemented a custom protocol over the i2c pins, but this was mostly for the fun in doing so.
+Normal communication between the board and the RPi is done using i2c, and at a minimum, only SCL, SDA, and ground must be shared between the RPi and this board.
+However, the serial pins line up, and you can change the firmware to use serial instead of i2c.
+You can even do it over SPI, using additional GPIO on the RPi.
+(You may even be able to program the ATMEGA this way.)

 On the RPi, we run a python-based web server that can return the status of the underlying watchdog in a GET request, or update the registers with